sleepingkiwi/wordpress-docker/readme.md

 ## Set unique ports

-If you are running lots of these images then the ports on localhost will conflict so it makes sense to keep them separate.
+If you are running lots of these images then the ports for phpmyadmin on localhost will conflict so it makes sense to keep them separate.
 You can update `docker-compose.yml`, specifically the `ports:` sections to ensure there are no conflicts!

 ## local domain name and ssl certs for dev